dpnolan/pandemic/README.md

 * Irish case data from February to November 2020 used in modelling by the Irish Epidemiological Modelling Advisory Group (IEMAG) models used by NPHET and the Irish government

-The target audience includes individuals with some Python proficiency and an interest in epidemic modeling but limited prior experience.
-A key objective is to identify community members who have experience with similar models during the pandemic.

-Ultimately, the presentation aims to survey how data was collected, applied to decisions, and communicated, fostering a community discussion within Python and in Irish society more generally rather than simply promoting the models.

 __Contact__\
 Peter Nolan\